arnaudin/personal-homepage-v2-material/_posts/2015-01-02-web-mobile-viewer.markdown

 categories: professional
 image: img/post-simulation-viewer-hero.jpg
 permalink: /projects/simulation-viewer/
-blurb: The design feedback loop provided by simulation can be a collaborative and interactive process.
-The Simulation Viewer is a step towards making results broadly sharable, available anywhere, and with additional collaboration features such as annotation and commenting.
+blurb: Making the simulation workflow more connected, collaborative, and interactive.
 ---
+The design feedback loop provided by simulation is a part of a collaborative and interactive process.
+The Simulation Viewer is a step towards making results broadly sharable and available anywhere, along with additional collaboration features such as annotation and commenting.

 #### Problem

 A research team was formed to test the hypothesis that simulation collaboration workflows had not kept pace with the increasing and cross-functional role that simulation plays throughout the product design process.
 Technology in the workplace had also been rapidly evolving, yet we were not leveraging potential web and mobile capabilities.